 Realism as Inspiration

-favoured taking photographs on the streets of Chicago for the grittiness, tone and unique feeling that he thought the city possessed.
-Following his time at college, McNaughton moved into film production, and was always trying to get a fictional film of
+he favoured taking photographs on the streets of Chicago for the grittiness, tone and unique feeling that he thought the city possessed.
+Following his time at college, McNaughton moved into film production, and was always trying to get a fictional

-up at the last minute and the brothers backed out.
+the price up at the last minute and the brothers backed out.
 As a result, Waleed suggested to McNaughton that he take the money and put it towards making a horror film instead.
-McNaughton quickly agreed, and the Ali brothers formed Maljack Productions; serving as
+McNaughton quickly agreed, and the Ali brothers formed Maljack

-episode of the ABC magazine show 20/20 .
-The episode in question covered the exploits of Henry Lee Lucas, a serial killer who once claimed to have murdered almost 400 people across the United States with the help of his friend (and lover) Ottis
+old episode of the ABC magazine show 20/20 .
+The episode in question covered the exploits of Henry Lee Lucas, a serial killer who once claimed to have murdered almost 400 people across the United States with the help of his friend (and

-approach to the subject material, whilst McNaughton's interest in documenting the lives of real people also helped shape the tone of the script.
-The Thomas Harris novel Red Dragon also provided McNaughton with the idea of having the characters of
+direct approach to the subject material, whilst McNaughton's interest in documenting the lives of real people also helped shape the tone of the script.
+The Thomas Harris novel Red Dragon also provided McNaughton with the idea of having the

 We tried to do something entirely new... we thought we would redefine the horror genre.
 If a horror film's intent is to horrify, then let's horrify to the best of our abilities.